GuillaumeMougeot/tensorflow_resnet_cifar10/README.md

 * images of the model predictions on a batch of test samples

 ## Performance
-The performances below were obtained by doing only one run and taking the best test error during the traning.
-The original paper pre-select the best network on a 45k/5k train/test split which can explain the
+The performances below were obtained by doing only one run and taking the best test error during traning.

 | Name      | # layers | # params| Test err(paper) | Test err(this impl.)|
 |-----------|---------:|--------:|:---------------:|:---------------------:|